azadesuu/pronto-woven/README.md

 Player 3, Sweedal, has $1

 What spaces does everybody finish on?
-Player 0, Peter, is at position 8
-Player 1, Billy, is at position 0
-Player 2, Charlotte, is at position 7
-Player 3, Sweedal, is at position 7
+Player 0, Peter, is at position 8, which is a Blue property, Massizim, with price of 4, owned by Peter Player 1, Billy, is at position 0, which is a go Player 2, Charlotte, is at position 7, which is a Blue property, Gami Chicken, with price of 4, owned by Peter Player 3, Sweedal, is at position 7, which is a Blue property, Gami Chicken, with price of 4, owned by Peter
 ```

 ### Roll 2